ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 programmed with an identity), Client authentication is a highly effective way for the Aggregators (or an authenticating proxy deployed between clients and the Aggregators; see {{anon-proxy}}) to ensure that all reports come from authentic Clients and to enforce policy on things like upload rates.
+Note that because the Helper never handles messages directly from the Clients, reports would have to use an extension ({{upload-extensions}}) to convey authentication information to the Helper.

 However, in some deployments, it will not be practical to require Clients to authenticate, so Client authentication is not mandatory in DAP.
 For example, a